 Arriving by carEdmonton is located on the QE2 running north to south, and the Trans-Canada Yellowhead Highway running east to west.

 Note: A Distracted Driving Law is in effect for all of Alberta, which makes reading, texting, hand-held cellphone use, and GPS programming illegal while operating your vehicle.

-Visit Edmonton Tourism’s Welcome Centre (open Monday to Friday from 9 am – 4:30 pm) in the West Shaw Building, 9797 Jasper Ave. for maps, brochures, and advice on how to best explore the city.
+Visit Edmonton Tourism’s Welcome Centre (open Monday to Friday from 9 am – 4:30 pm) in the World Trade Centre, 9990 Jasper Ave. for maps, brochures, and advice on how to best explore the city.

 AMA Road Reports: 1-877-262-4997